Shubhra-1/AT4PM/Challenges.md

 There are several challenges encountered by motor impaired students.
-These challenges are classified into input and documentation challenges.
-These are explained below:
+These challenges are classified into input and documentation challenges which are explained below:

 # Input Challenges:
 These consist of challenges that occur during the input of data into the computer.
 There are four major input challenges faced by motor disabled: